 Loyola's Evening program is among the most highly ranked part-time programs in the United States.
-The part-time program is geared toward working professionals or for students who find a part-time program more conducive to their schedule.
+The part-time program is geared toward working professionals or for students who find part-time program more conducive to their schedules.

 Breadth and Depth

 The Loyola curriculum offers a breadth of class choice and depth of concentration in several areas of legal interest.
 Required classes cover the foundations of law, exposing students to different types of law and providing a foundation to pass the bar.
 With 325 elective courses - from Bioethics to Immigrant Advocacy - to choose from, students can explore areas of legal interest, starting their first year.

 The Loyola curriculum is organized around Concentration programs for several major practice fields.
 These "law majors" allow students to pursue focused study in a chosen field - both intellectual study and practical learning - including one semester of simulation or live-client experience.
 The Concentration programs equip students with a comprehensive understanding of a practice area.
 Students will receive training needed to work dynamically in their chosen field.
 Since employers look to hire new associates who are more practice-ready, Loyola's Concentration programs groom students for today's job market.

 For a less structured approach to study in other areas of the law, Loyola has developed Integrated Courses of Study to provide students with guidance in course selection, and practical experiences available to prepare them in areas such as health care law, law and the political process, family law, and others.